 - Greater scale.
 The public cloud is engineered for massive scale.
 Providers can easily expand resource capacity for individual services to meet customers' workload demands.

 - More reliable infrastructure.
-Cloud providers' physical infrastructure far outstrips what most companies can afford to build or operate.
+The resilience and redundancy found in cloud providers' physical infrastructure far outstrips what most companies can afford to build or operate.
 Cloud customers also can access multiple cloud locations, which simplifies redundant deployments.
 Some cloud services offer built-in multisite redundancy.

-Data backup and disaster recovery are often an organization's first foray into the cloud, but the richness of services means no application is off limits -- this is a primary reason why many organizations design next-generation applications around the cloud.
-However, many also look to migrate legacy systems to the cloud, and the following categories are most common:
+Data backup and disaster recovery are often an organization's first foray into the cloud, but the richness of services means no application or workload type is off limits -- this is a primary reason why many organizations design next-generation applications around the cloud.
+Many also look to migrate legacy systems to the cloud, with the following categories as the most common:

-- Small to midsize databases, complex back-end systems for enterprise applications such as ERP and financial processing;
+- small to midsize databases, and complex back-end systems for enterprise applications such as ERP, CRM and financial processing;

-- Data analytics, including IoT-streamed data consolidation and analysis;
+- data analytics for big data projects, including IoT-streamed data consolidation and analysis;

-More recently, organizations have determined the cloud is an excellent fit for containerized applications using microservices and AI application development and deployment.
+More recently, organizations have determined that the cloud is an excellent fit for containerized applications using microservices and AI application development and deployment.
+Cloud providers have responded with a rich suite of container engine and orchestration services to deploy and manage containers.

 Cons of cloud computing

 - A complicated shared security model.
 Security policies and management are split between the provider and user.
-Understanding the division in this shared responsibility is crucial, because mistakes can expose vast amounts of sensitive data.
+Understanding the division in this shared responsibility is crucial as mistakes or neglect can expose vast amounts of sensitive data.

 - Outbound data transfer costs.
-It is expensive to access large data sets, and this also creates a disincentive for an organization to move from one cloud provider to another.
+It's expensive to egress large data sets from a cloud provider to the local data center or another cloud -- this also creates a disincentive for an organization to move from one cloud provider to another.

 - Less flexibility than DIY environments.
 Many configuration choices are made by the provider, so customers have limited control.